 As Chief Marketing Officer of Dstillery, my job, on paper, is to head up all things marketing.
-I concentrate mainly on strategic planning, ensuring that our plans are executed to the highest quality standards and driving optimal results for the company.
+I concentrate mainly on strategic planning, ensuring that our plans are executed to the highest quality standards and driving optimal results.
 I’m incredibly fortunate to have an amazing team of marketing professionals, each an expert in their respective areas.
 So if I’m doing my job well, I’m here to inspire and lead those team members, making sure that they’re continuously growing and reaching their potential as they create and manage our individual marketing programs.
 I have the added responsibility of continuously orchestrating that body of work, ensuring that it’s grounded in our company’s growth goals and attaining the results we’re pursuing.

 How big is it?